collapse collapse

 One, the Sites "Spectre" has a self-described "sinusoidal" rifling.
 (No sharp edges).

 Another 9mmP--whose name has been lost to time--has "ramp" rifling.
-(One driving edge, and no trailing edge).
+(One sharp driving edge, and no trailing edge).

 The manufacturer's name should be available somewhere in a handy book on the subject.